digitalmaster/MongoCMS/README.md

 ## Synopsis

-MongoCMS is just a very simple content editor for mongodb collections.
+MongoCMS is just a very simple content editor for MongoDB collections.
 It makes manging rich content types very simple, clean and elegant.
 ![](https://raw.github.com/digitalmaster/MongoCMS/master/img/screenshots/doc-edit.png)
 ## Motivation

 My primary motivation for building this tool was my personal blog (www.josebrowne.com).
-My process for updating HTML content was very painfull (encode, decode, encode, decode..etc).
-Manually adding dates was also suprisingly tricky (ex ISODate("2011-04-24T09:00:00.000Z").
+My process for updating HTML content was very painful (encode, decode, encode, decode..etc).
+Manually adding dates was also surprisingly tricky (ex ISODate("2011-04-24T09:00:00.000Z").
 I tried EVERY tool out there and none solved this problem for me.
 I had two weeks off so I decided to give it a shot.

 ## Features
 - Connect to local and Remote collections